feng1st/coframework/README.md

 The framework supports enhancing APIs in existing systems.

-1. **Adding Parameter Validation**: Create a plugin similar to `ArgCheckingApiPlugin` to add validation for existing parameter types.
+1. **Adding Parameter Validation**: Create a plugin similar to `ArgValidatingApiPlugin` to add validation for existing parameter types.

 2. **Transforming Exceptions into Responses**: Develop a plugin like `ExToResultApiPlugin` to convert exceptions into